 Road 7297, off of Highway 371 South of Farmington, NM

-The Bisti/De-Na-Zin Wilderness area covers roughly 60 square miles of remote badlands just south of Farmington, New Mexico.
+The Bisti/De-Na-Zin Wilderness area covers 45,000 acres of badlands just south of Farmington, New Mexico.
 This high desert wilderness features a vast landscape containing some of the most unique rock formation on this planet.
-The Bisti/De-Na-Zin Wilderness was once a coastal swamp of an inland sea; and was home to many large trees, reptiles, dinosaurs and primitive mammals.
+The Bisti (pronounced bis-tie) was once a coastal swamp of an inland sea; and was home to many large trees, reptiles, dinosaurs and primitive mammals.
 What visitors see today is the preserved record of this pre-historic swamp that is now a true desert wilderness.

 The best Bisti access point is off State Highway 371 at Road 7297, about 40 miles south of Farmington, New Mexico.
 Follow the graveled Road 7297 east for about 2 miles to a T-intersections and turn left.
 Drive almost one mile to the Bisti Access Parking Area.
 This parking area is just south of a broad wash on the east side of the road.
 There is another, smaller parking area 1/4 mile further north.
-Please note that Road 7297 does not go through the wilderness as marked on most maps and may become impassible in wet weather.
+Please note that Road 7297 does not pass through the wilderness as is marked on some maps.
 Visit the Farmington Museum & Visitor Center for detailed directions and help in planning your Bisti adventure.
-Located at 3041 East Main Street in Farmington, this visitor center is a valuable resource for anyone visiting the Bisti or De-Na-Zin for the first time.

-The Bits/De-Na-Zen badlands support a small number of nesting golden eagles, ferruginous hawks, and prairie falcons.
+The Bisti/De-Na-Zin Wilderness supports a small number of nesting golden eagles, ferruginous hawks, and prairie falcons.
 All of these species are extremely susceptible to human disturbance during the nesting season from February 1 to July 1.
 If the adult birds are approached too closely, even for a short time, they will likely abandon the nest, leaving their eggs or young to die of exposure.
 Be aware that disturbing nesting eagles is a violation of the Bald and Golden Eagle Act (16 U.S.C.
 668c; 50 CFR 22.3) and could result in civil or criminal penalties.

 Farmington CVB videos also available in HD on YouTube.